Davao City: Foreign influence

 As with most cities in the Philippines, Christianity is widespread as a result of Spanish colonialism.
 Christian churches and chapels dot the city's landscape.
 A small number of temples, mosques and other religions' places of worship may also be found around the city.

 A notable tradition brought by the Spanish still celebrated today in Davao City is the celebration of the feast day of each of the barrios (villages) patron saints with a festival (fiesta).
 These are celebrated through song and dance.

 The biggest celebration native to the city is the Kadayawan Festival in early to mid August which, in pre-colonial times was a celebration of the harvest.
 Today, it serves to commemorate the cultures of the indigenous tribes that inhabit the area surrounding Davao City.
 Many tribes people visit the city during this time.
 Festivities include native Mindanaoan street dances, motorcades featuring various clubs and social awareness groups based in the city and art exhibits in various locations featuring local artists and artisans.

 The Davao Chinatown is the primary residence of the Chinese community in the city.
 It has its own seaport, the Santa Ana Wharf, which is also a part of Davao International Port.

 Japanese cultural influence, like the Chinese, is also prominent in the city.
-The Japanese Community was concentrated in Barangay Mintal in the District of Tugbok, Davao City.
+The Japanese community was concentrated in Barangay Mintal in the District of Tugbok, Davao City.
 In fact, a Japanese cemetery and Japanese shrine is located there.
 Evidence of Japanese influence are still visible in Mintal.
 There are various Japanese-owned businesses in the city as well.
 Davao City is also home to Philippine Nikkei Jin Kai International School, a Japanese-administered educational institution.

 Several foreign communities reside in the city, including Indonesians, Malaysians, Koreans and Indians.
 There are ESL schools for foreigners, and export-oriented industrial parks to entice Japanese and (South) Korean firms to set up shop in the city.
 However, there has been some cultural conflict over the integration of Koreans in the city, with then-city mayor Rodrigo Duterte complaining about their habit of smoking in public places.

 Heritage

 There are a number of cultural-heritage sites in the city, including the Davao Museum (in Insular Village, Lanang), the Mindanao Folk Arts Museum (Philippine Women's College, Juna Subdivision, Matina), Davaoeño Historical Society Museum (at Magallanes and Claveria Streets) and the Philippine-Japan Museum (Matsuo Compound, Calinan).
-Japanese historical sites include the Japanese Tunnel (used by Japanese forces during World War II), the 20th-century Japanese cemetery and the Furukawa Fiber Plant (used by Yoshizo Furukawa as an abacá and banana plantation).
+Japanese historical sites include the Japanese Tunnel (used by Japanese forces during World War II), the 20th-century Japanese cemetery (now located inside Mintal Public Cemetery in Brgy.
+Mintal) and the Furukawa Fiber Plant (used by Yoshizo Furukawa as an abacá and banana plantation).